The64thGamer/cheeseepedia/content/o712hd9ep98gy8vj/content.md

 .]]
-The ***CEI LaserDisc* was a prototype showtape format created by Creative Engineering Inc. in 1983 for the {{< wiki-link "Dr Juke" >}} *Rock-afire Explosion* Show Selector.
+The ***CEI LaserDisc* was a prototype showtape format created by Creative Engineering Inc. in 1983 for the [Dr Juke] *Rock-afire Explosion* Show Selector.
 Utilizing a CAV LaserDisc, with playback controlled by associated hardware, it featured interactive touchscreen video elements when show segments were not playing.
 The need to provide four channels of audio (two for the music program, two for show data) necessitated the use of the video portion of the disc for PCM adaptor audio during show segments.
 Standard video was usable when a show segment was not playing, with CAV LaserDisc's frame-addressable random access being used to select individual frames to display.
-Only one LaserDisc was produced for the format, the {{< wiki-link "Dr Juke Test Tape" >}}, manufactured by Pioneer.**
+Only one LaserDisc was produced for the format, the [Dr Juke Test Tape], manufactured by Pioneer.**

 ## Format